hexa-org/policy-orchestrator/README.md

 The docker-compose spins up a few applications.
 A few of them are described below.

-_hexa-admin_

-This runs on http://localhost:8884/.
+**hexa-admin** runs on [localhost:8884](http://localhost:8884/).
 This is the application used to manage and configure IDQL policy across the various integrations.

-_hexa-orchestrator_

-This runs on http://localhost:8885/health.
-This is the orchestrator which communicates with the various integrations to convert the IDQL policy to the respective types.
+**hexa-orchestrator** runs on [localhost:8884](http://localhost:8885/health).
+This is the policy orchestrator which communicates with the various providers to convert the IDQL policy to the respective types.

-_hexa-demo_

-This runs on http://localhost:8886/.
+**hexa-demo** runs on [localhost:8886](http://localhost:8886/).
 This is the demo application against which we can enforce policy.
 It reads its policy from the OPA server.

-_OPA server_

-This runs on http://localhost:8887/.
+**OPA server** runs on [localhost:8887](http://localhost:8887/).
 This is the OPA server from which the hexa-demo application reads its policies from.
 As an additional layer of indirection, it gets the policies from a bundle server.

-_hexa-demo-config_

-This runs on http://localhost:8889/health.
+**hexa-demo-config** runs on [localhost:8889](http://localhost:8889/health).
 This is bundle HTTP server from which the OPA server can download the bundles of policy and data from.
-See [OPA bundles] [opa-bundles] for more info.
+See [OPA bundles](https://www.openpolicyagent.org/docs/latest/management-bundles/) for more info.

-#### Workflow
+### Workflow

-In the _hexa-admin_ application, we can specify an Open Policy Agent integration configuration file which defines the bundle HTTP server where the actual OPA rego policy lives.
+In the hexa-admin application, we can specify an Open Policy Agent integration configuration file which defines the bundle HTTP server where the actual OPA rego policy lives.

-Once configured, IDQL policy for the _hexa-demo_ application can be defined on the Applications page.
-The _hexa-admin_ communicates the changes to the _hexa-orchestrator_ which makes the translation to OPA rego and updates the _hexa-demo-config_ bundle server.
+Once configured, IDQL policy for the hexa-demo application can be defined on the Applications page.
+The hexa-admin communicates the changes to the hexa-orchestrator which makes the translation to OPA rego and updates the hexa-demo-config bundle server.

-The _OPA server_ periodically reads config from the _hexa-demo-config_ bundle server and updates access to the _hexa-demo_ application.
+The OPA server periodically reads config from the _hexa-demo-config_ bundle server and updates access to the hexa-demo application.

 ![Hexa Demo Architecture](docs/img/Hexa-Demo-Architecture.png "hexa demo architecture")

 ### Cleanup

 Cleaning up.
 Remove all docker containers and volumes.

 ```bash